tc39/notes/es9/2018-05/may-22.md

 MLS: We can smoosh that.

 MF: Assuming `flatten` is not possible would like to choose another.
 Propose `flat` to avoid renaming `flatMap`.
 How about `flatten` to `flat`?

-YK: Changing to `flat`… implies infinity is the depth.
+YK: Changing to `flat`... implies infinity is the depth.
 Other than that no objections.

 RKG: Using an adjective for a method name seems pretty unusual for JavaScript.
 It would seem suitable in a language that doesn't require parens for argumentless calls, but a bit awkward here.